What teams will the Home School Saints play?

 What is not provided?

-You will have to provide cleats, socks, and anything worn under the shoulder pads and girdle.
+You will have to provide cleats, socks, a mouthguard, and anything worn under the shoulder pads and girdle.
 During games, black socks and black cleats are preferred.
 If you player wants a towel, a black towel is the only color towel you can use during the game

 What is the program's history?